 - Atlanta Hartsfield-Jackson Airport: COVID-19 Update

 - COVID-19 hotline: The State of Georgia has a new COVID-19 hotline.
 If you believe that you are experiencing symptoms of COVID-19 or have been exposed to the novel coronavirus, please contact your primary care doctor or an urgent care clinic.
 Please do not show up unannounced at an emergency room or health care facility.
 Hotline: (844) 442-2681

 Georgia's Confirmed Cases

-Governor Kemp and the Georgia Department of Public Health (DPH) announced a daily status report page for confirmed COVID-19 cases in Georgia.
-This page will replace nightly press releases from the Governor's Office and DPH and update every day at 12:00 p.m. and 7:00 p.m. to ensure accurate and regular information is provided to the public.
-You can view the new tool on the DPH website.
+On March 12, Governor Kemp and the Georgia Department of Public Health (DPH) announced a daily status report page for confirmed COVID-19 cases in Georgia.
+This page replaces nightly press releases from the Governor's Office and DPH.
+You can view the tool on the DPH website.

 Impact on Georgia's Travel Industry